expel-io/pyexclient/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-You can get started with Pyexclient in 2 easy steps:
+You can get started with Pyexclient in two easy steps:

 **Step 1: Authenticate to Workbench**